 Getting to Know Me

 My first language was Spanish, followed quickly by Spanglish as I learned new words and phrases from other kids on the playground.
 With a Mexican American dad who served in the Navy and a Puerto Rican mom who earned her business degree from the University of Puerto Rico, my life has been a mix of our two Latinx cultures while we moved with the military and made new friends from all walks of life along the way.
 Kind of what I hope my books bring you–new friends who might have a different background and are fun to spend time with. 🙂

 I’ve always been a reader—my parents even remind me about how I won a trophy in 2nd grade for reading the most books over the summer.
-In high school I tried my hand at writing short stories, and I read my first Harlequin romance while waiting in a hurricane shelter with my parents and siblings in the Florida Keys.
+In high school I wrote a few short stories, and I read my first Harlequin romance while waiting in a hurricane shelter with my parents and siblings in the Florida Keys.
 When I started complaining about being bored, my dad—yes, my dad, that’s not a typo—handed me one of his Harlequin romance novels.

 Voila!
 A devoted romance reader was born!

 One of my degrees is a Master of Fine Arts (MFA) in Writing Popular Fiction from Seton Hill University.
 Enrolling in SHU’s WPF program was one of the best decisions I made for my writing & teaching career.
 I’d recommend this program to any genre fiction writer interested in honing their craft, whether published or not.

 Or, if you’re not up for an MFA, but you’re interested in learning more about writing romance novels, take a look at my continuing education course offered by ed2go.
-“Romance Writing” is a 6-week, 12-lesson course on the craft of writing a romance novel.
+“Romance Writing” is a 6-week, 12-lesson course that covers the basic key elements of writing a romance.

-After my day job and my writing, in my free time I enjoy running, playing tennis, dancing, going to the theatre, watching sports (Go Cubs!
-Go Gators!), reading and watching romantic comedies, and spending time with family and friends.
+In between writing and my day job, I enjoy running, going to Zumba, dancing, watching sports (Go Cubs!
+Go Gators!), hanging out at the beach, and spending time with family and friends.
 Oh, and hammock naps!
 I’m a champion hammock napper.